Never too early, never too late

-The Mauritius Alzheimer Association a member of ADI since 2009
+The Association Alzheimer & Dementia Mauritius a member of ADI since 2009

 The ALZHEIMER ASSOCIATION of Mauritius was officially registered on the 30th of May 2005 as a result of the efforts of a group of persons from various areas of civil society, acting on their own or within organized NGOs, who were all concerned with the care of elderly persons in a country with an ageing population.